Quchluk/OCRmyPDF-RAG-Academic-PDF-Assistant/README.md

 ---

-🔀 Branches
+## 🔀 Branches

-	- main – baseline version.
-The application extracts text from PDFs (with OCR if needed), splits it into chunks, and retrieves relevant chunks to answer the user’s question.
-The model is prompted to return exact quotations, but no verification is performed to check whether those quotes are actually present in the source text.
+- **`main`** – baseline version.
+The app splits PDF content into chunks and prompts the language model to extract relevant quotes, but **does not verify** whether the quotes are truly present in the original text.

-	- citation-with-no-verification – enhanced version with citation checking.
-After generating an answer, the app checks whether each quote returned by the model exactly matches the original text.
-Mismatches can be flagged or rejected, ensuring higher factual accuracy.
+- **`citation-with-no-verification`** – this branch includes quote prompting (i.e., the model is asked to return exact quotes from the text), but **does not perform quote verification** against the source document.
+It's suitable for prototyping or fast testing, but it does not prevent hallucinated citations.

+> Use `main` to test basic RAG pipeline behavior.
+> Use `citation-with-no-verification` if you're focused on generating structured quotes without implementing verification logic.

 ---

 ## 🚀 Usage
 1. Clone the repo